Over 50 and Divorcing – Four Things to Keep in Mind

 We Make Property Division Challenges as Smooth as Possible

-San Diego property division attorney Sarah T. Schaffer excels in complex property division.
+San Diego property division attorney Sarah T. Schaffer, CFLS, LL.M. excels in complex property division.
 If your property division is straight-forward, count your blessings.
 If, however, you are facing complex property division, Ms. Schaffer can be a tremendous asset to you (and your soon to be ex-spouse).
 Sarah is called upon regularly to assist high net worth individuals, professionals, and business owners with their property division.

 Our founding attorney, Sarah T. Schaffer has attained BOTH the coveted “Certified Family Law Specialist” designation and an LL.M. in taxation.
 Attorney Schaffer has the litigation and financial skills to help high profile couples who might be seeking discretion from the media and public scrutiny, high net worth couples who are CEOs, CFOs or small business owners.
 Sarah can untangle and suggest creative solutions to those couples who own multiple properties, have stock portfolios, stock options, and multiple retirement plans.

 Attorney Sarah T. Schaffer, CFLS, LL.M can help you work out complex property division issues by finding workable solutions and creative solutions that –in the end– will prove to benefit both spouses and the entire estate by saving money that is often wasted on needless litigation.
-If an amicable property division can be hammered out, you will dodge the emotionally-draining, expensive, never-ending litigation that plague some couples.
-While endless fighting may be the goal of some attorneys who don’t want the fighting (and the invoicing) to stop, The Law Offices of Sarah T. Schaffer, APC would rather help you find the best possible path through your divorce with the least conflict, cost and anxiety.
+If an amicable property division can be hammered out, you will dodge the emotionally draining, expensive, never-ending litigation that plague some couples.
+While endless fighting may be the goal of some attorneys who don’t want the fighting (and the invoicing) to stop, The Schaffer Family Law Group, APC would rather help you find the best possible path through your divorce with the least conflict, cost and anxiety.

 Schedule a Divorce Strategy Session